joshmarinacci/amx/README.md

 # View task log

 All tasks log their output to `~/.amx/procs/<taskname>/stdout.log` and `stderr.log`.
 Run `amx log taskname` to view the current stdout log.
+Run `amx follow taskname` to wait and continuually show new log output from both stdout and stderr.

 # Edit task's config